joshuahamsa/trait-tester/trait-matching.md

 # Trait Matching Analysis

 This document analyzes the matching between traits in `script.js` and the CSV file across different categories.
+*User note:* `script.js` *refers to what is shown in the Trait Testing app.*
+*The CSV is the export of all of the traits from the spreadsheet.*

 ## SKIN